-- Russia from 1850-1920 was a period of social, political, and existential struggle. - Writers and thinkers remained divided: some tried to incite revolution, while others romanticized the past as a time of harmonious order. - The novel in Russia embodied these struggles and conflicts in some of the greatest books ever written. - The characters in the works search for meaning in an uncertain world, while the novelists who created them experiment with modes of artistic expression to represent the troubled spirit of their age.
+- Russia from 1850-1920 was a period of social, political, and existential struggle. - Writers and thinkers remained divided: some tried to incite revolution, while others romanticized the past as a time of harmonious order. - The novel in Russia embodied those struggles and conflicts in some of the greatest books ever written. - The characters in the works search for meaning in an uncertain world, while the novelists who created them experiment with modes of artistic expression to represent the troubled spirit of their age.

-The Russian Novel Cont.

-- Leo Tolstoy (1828-1910): The Cossacks Anna Karenina - War and Peace Resurrection - Fyodor Dostoevsky (1821-1881) The Gambler Crime and Punishment Notes from Underground The Brothers Karamazoy
+Leo Tolstoy (1828-1910):

+- The Cossacks

+- Anna Karenina

+- War and Peace

+- Resurrection

+Fyodor Dostoevsky (1821-1881)

+- The Gambler

+- Crime and

+- Punishment

+- Notes from Underground

+- The Brothers Karamazov